Do guys wear cologne or perfume?

 Because of the concentration of the perfume essence, it costs more per ounce than all the other types of fragrance.

 It also generally has greater longevity on the skin than more diluted products, and it is used more sparingly.
-So while the price of a true perfume might look shocking, you might find that it offers more value you than would expect.
+So while the price of a true perfume might look shocking, you might find that it offers more value to you than would expect.

 Any fragrance which is less concentrated than a true perfume can be sprayed – this is another pointed difference in the questions surrounding cologne vs perfume.
 In fact, all of them except the Eau de Parfum (which is sometimes sold in stoppered bottles, like a true perfume) will generally come in a spray bottle.

 If you have sensitive skin and are looking to avoid alcohol, then buy a Parfum, eau de parfum or eau fraiche rather than a cologne for example.

 Aftershave is important to your shaving routine and can enhance a cologne but don’t expect the scent long into the day.